Sacramento Digs Gardening logo

 Atop dessert, it contrasts with the richness of cheesecake, ice cream or pound cake.
 Add a couple of tablespoons to a smoothie for a jolt of kumquat flavor.

 As a glaze on chicken, this sauce adds a caramelized citrus crust.
 At the table, it complements pork roast or chops.
+On Greek yogurt, it was simply delicious.

 In a sealed jar, this sauce will keep at least a week in the refrigerator; up to a year in the freezer.

-Slice the kumquats and remove seeds before cooking.
+Slice the kumquats and remove the seeds.

 (Photos: Debbie Arrington)